visit-dav/visit/docs/SphynxDocs/Animation/Keyframing.rst

-In addition to being able to add keyframes for plot attributes, operator attributes, and database states, you can also set view keyframes so you can create sophisticated fly-bys of your data.
-To create a view keyframe, you must interactively change the view in the vis window using the mouse or specify an exact view in the **View Window** .
+In addition to being able to add keyframes for plot attributes, operator attributes, and database states, you can also set view keyframes so you can create sophisticated flybys of your data.
+To create a view keyframe, you must interactively change the view in the **Viewer**  window using the mouse or specify an exact view in the **View Window** .
 Once the view is where you want it for the active animation frame, open the **View Window** and click the **Make camera keyframe from view** button on the **Advanced** tab in order to make a view keyframe.
 Once the view keyframe has been added, a keyframe indicator will be drawn in the **Keyframing Window** .